tls-kr/hxwd-docs/content/2 User manual/Translation draft from AI.md

 This button is enabled for all users who are logged in by default, based on the following condition:

-The field *Creator* in the 'Edit [[Translation files|translation file]]' dialog has to have the value 'TLS Project', as shown here:
+The field *Creator* in the 'Edit [[Translation files|translation file]]' dialog initially has the value 'TLS Project', as shown here:

 ![[edit-translation-file-tls-project.png]]

-To make this easier, the dialog comes now pre-loaded with this value.
+To activate the AI functionality, the blue AI button has to be pressed.
+This will change the creator to 'AI - Gemini', since Gemini is currently the only supported AI engine.

 This is all for the moment.
 With the 'Creator' set like this, the system should display the blue 'AI' button for you.